THUDM/CodeGeeX2/README.md

 ```
 @inproceedings{zheng2023codegeex,
-      title={CodeGeeX: A Pre-Trained Model for Code Generation with Multilingual Evaluations on HumanEval-X},
+  title={CodeGeeX: A Pre-Trained Model for Code Generation with Multilingual Benchmarking on HumanEval-X},
   author={Qinkai Zheng and Xiao Xia and Xu Zou and Yuxiao Dong and Shan Wang and Yufei Xue and Zihan Wang and Lei Shen and Andi Wang and Yang Li and Teng Su and Zhilin Yang and Jie Tang},
-      booktitle={KDD},
+  booktitle={Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
+  pages={5673--5684},
   year={2023}
 }
 ```